samuelhbne/vpn-launchpad/README.md

 HTTPPORT="8123"
 DNSPORT="65353"
 ```
-NOTE: Local proxy purging and re-creation will be necessary to get new configuration applied.
+NOTE: Local proxy re-creation is necessary to get new configuration applied.

 Credits to [shadowsocks-libev](https://github.com/shadowsocks/shadowsocks-libev)

 ## Before running
-Docker is necessary for running vlp and lproxy. curl and dig are convenient tools for connection test and diagnosis but not compulsory.
+Docker installation is necessary for running vlp and lproxy. curl and dig are convenient tools for connection test and diagnosis but not compulsory.

 #### Docker installation for Raspbian or Ubuntu
 ```